 ‘Easier Said Than Done’, The Essex – Written and recorded by three Marines, inspired by the beat of a room full of teletype machines.
 The original take was done in the last few minutes of a session, and was so short parts had to be spliced together.
 A great song, infamously covered by The Beauty and The Beast.

-‘Surf City’, Jan and Dean – They had had several novelty hits – ‘Baby Talk’, standards ‘Heart and Soul’ and ‘Linda’ (written in 1944 for infant Linda Eastman) retooled into white doo-wop – when they met The Beach Boys.
+‘Surf City’, Jan and Dean – They had had several novelty hits – ‘Baby Talk’, and standards ‘Heart and Soul’ and ‘Linda’ (written in 1944 for infant Linda Eastman) retooled into white doo-wop.
+Then they met The Beach Boys.
 Jan finished Brian Wilson’s half-written ‘Surf City’, and continued with faux-surfing hits such as ‘The Little Old Lady from Pasadena’.
-They were so popular that they were invited to host the famous “The T.A.M.I.
+They were so popular that they were invited to host the legendary “The T.A.M.I.
 Show” (a must, if you don’t know it.)
-Their teen macabre tale ‘Dead Man’s Curve’ turned out not so funny when Jan totaled his car on Sunset Strip and suffered brain damage, with years of rehab.
+Their macabre teen tale ‘Dead Man’s Curve’ turned out not so funny when Jan totaled his car on Sunset Strip and suffered brain damage, with years of rehab.

-‘So Much in Love’, The Thymes – Many a feel was copped in the back seat of 1956 Ford convertibles to the sound of this Philly quintet, who presaged black soul versions of MOR standards.
+‘So Much in Love’, The Thymes – Many a feel was copped in the back seat of a 1956 Ford convertible to the sound of this Philly quintet, who presaged black soul versions of MOR standards.

 ‘Fingertips (Pt II)’, Little Stevie Wonder – A miracle of a song by a 12-year old genius.
 Read all about it in its very own SoTW.
 Thanks Steveland, for ensuring that our youth wasn’t a total embarrassment.